-Recovery in Action is our CBT-p informed group program for individuals.
+Recovery in Action is our CBT-p-informed group program for individuals.
 This 7-week program aims to build skills, and provide individuals with the supports they need to navigate and personalize their recovery.
-The next session will start in September 2021.
+Our September session is now full.
+The next session will be in April 2023.

-Depending on where an someone is in their journey, our group based recovery program uses CBT-p to focus on everything from grief and loss around aspirations and relationships; the importance of medication adherence and community supports; revisiting goal-setting; and, understanding relapse prevention and negative symptoms, like anxiety, depression and lack of motivation.
+Depending on where someone is in their journey, our group-based recovery program uses CBT-p to focus on everything from grief and loss around aspirations and relationships, the importance of medication adherence and community supports, revisiting goal-setting and understanding relapse prevention and negative symptoms, like anxiety, depression and lack of motivation.

 : Due to COVID-19, in-person Recovery in Action groups will be held virtually.
 Intake appointments are ongoing, and modified sessions can be delivered over the phone.

 Click here to download a referral form (PDF).